framled/terraform-google-kubernetes-engine/README.md

 Compatible provider `3.5.0` (**stable**)

+Download, install, and configure the Google Cloud SDK.
+You will need to configure your default application credentials so Terraform can run.
+It will run against your default project, but all resources are created in the (new) project that it creates.

 ## Examples

 * 1 cluster, 1 default node pool (2 nodes (10GB/node) n1-standard-1), latest version of Kubernetes for each node,